Gloria-21/yoga-project/README.md

     All the images on the webiste have been taken from [Pexels](https://www.pexels.com/)
 ## Wireframe

-The wireframes that can be found below have been created using Balsamiq suring the Scope plane part of the desing and planning porcess of this project.
+The wireframes that can be found below have been created using Balsamiq suring the Scope plane part of the design and planning porcess of this project.

 Original Wireframe